DanielCiccC/DanielCiccC.github.io/FINM3406/notes/tutorial4.md

 ### Q8 common challenges that arise during the real estate valuation process
-- incomplete and inaccurate daya
+- incomplete and inaccurate days
-- subjective judgements about property condition or quality
+- subjective judgments about property condition or quality
 - changes in market conditions over time

 ### Q9 Why is the capitalisation rate also referred to as the 'All Risks' rate?
-- The capitalisation rate is a financial metric used in real estate investing to detemine the value of income-producing properties
+- The capitalisation rate is a financial metric used in real estate investing to determine the value of income-producing properties
 - It is calculated by dividing the net operating income (NOI) of a property by market value or purchase price
-- Includes risks suchas as
+- Includes risks such as as
   - vacancy rates
   - maintenance costs
-  - market fluctuatuons and
+  - market fluctuations and
-  - Other potentia risks that could impact the propertys income generation potential
+  - Other potential risks that could impact the properties income generation potential
 - capitalisation rate represents the investors required rate of return, taking into account all the risks associated with the investment

 ### Q10 technology and data analytics be used to enhance the real estate valuation process